sfc-gh-boconnor/scotland_hol/README.md

 SELECT * FROM TABLE (ACCIDENTS_NEAR_HOSPITALS(500, 'Dundee Dental Hospital'));
 ```

-You can also create a table function:
+You can also create a scalar function:

 * Copy and paste the following code to create a Point Geocode function based on the Postcodes table